Self- Sabotage

 ##Avoidance of Conflict and Its Ramifications

-This habit of avoiding conflict isn’t just a small quirk; it seriously affects the quality of my relationships.
-When I dodge these important conversations, I leave problems hanging, letting them simmer under the surface.
+This habit of dodging conflict isn’t just a small quirk; it seriously affects the quality of my relationships.
+When I avoid these important conversations, I leave problems hanging, letting them simmer under the surface.
 This often leads to bottled-up feelings, creating an emotional wall between me and the people I care about.
 Over time, these unresolved issues can turn into resentment, quietly breaking down the trust and understanding that are key to healthy relationships.
 Once resentment sets in, it can lead to passive-aggressive behavior or pulling away, making it even tougher to fix the gap my avoidance has caused.

 So, my tendency to avoid things is really creating a mess where misunderstandings just run wild.
 Instead of having open chats, we end up making assumptions, and both sides start feeling lonely and ignored.
 Not talking directly just leads to frustration and confusion, where everyone is left guessing what the other is thinking, often getting it wrong and drifting apart emotionally.
 This drift becomes a vicious cycle; as I pull back, the other person might feel neglected and start pulling away too, making the gap between us even wider.